 Most of these racial demonstrators come from outside our city limits.
 They are what we call the ‘outhouse crowd.’ . . .
 Practically all of the rabble-rousing, cross-burning, sheet-flapping and dynamiting is done by people who do not live inside the limits of Atlanta.

-“I’m certain that all law-abiding citizens abhor this kind of conduct on the part of any citizen,” Clement said at the meeting.19
+“I’m certain that all law-abiding citizens abhor this kind of conduct on the part of any citizen,” Clement said at the meeting.18

 The Era of Hidden Violence

 Racially-motivated bombing attacks transpired in the North as well.
-While attacks were prevalent in cities from Philadelphia to Los Angeles, Chicago was the undisputed hotbed of violent white resistance.24 Historian Arnold Hirsch has calculated that between 1945 and 1950 a bombing or arson was perpetrated there once every twenty days on average.
-On several occasions, thousands of angry whites thronged the streets to oppose African-Americans moving into previously-segregated public housing complexes, private apartments, and homes.25 Hirsch strikingly described the period in Chicago from 1945-1960 as “an era of hidden violence” characterized by “chronic urban guerrilla warfare.”26
+While attacks were prevalent in cities from Philadelphia to Los Angeles, Chicago was the undisputed hotbed of violent white resistance.23 Historian Arnold Hirsch has calculated that between 1945 and 1950 a bombing or arson was perpetrated there once every twenty days on average.
+On several occasions, thousands of angry whites thronged the streets to oppose African-Americans moving into previously-segregated public housing complexes, private apartments, and homes.24 Hirsch strikingly described the period in Chicago from 1945-1960 as “an era of hidden violence” characterized by “chronic urban guerrilla warfare.”25

 There were a variety of reasons why these bombings continued, and why they often went unsolved.
-Some city officials dismissed attacks as teenage pranks.28 White police officers did not always pursue full investigations due to their own prejudices against Black people; the violence in Chicago had remained “hidden,” Hirsch discovered, because public officials negotiated a press blackout intended to discourage copycat incidents.29
+Some city officials dismissed attacks as teenage pranks.27 White police officers did not always pursue full investigations due to their own prejudices against Black people; the violence in Chicago had remained “hidden,” Hirsch discovered, because public officials negotiated a press blackout intended to discourage copycat incidents.28

 “A Level of Fortitude”

 The periodic bombings reminded some Black Atlantans of continuing opposition to their gains.
 Students like Greg Walker could not unsee the image of his classroom sanctuary turned into a crime scene.
 He carried ongoing lessons from Ms. Jones on topics such as segregation and hate wherever he went.
 In the years following the bombing, he helped integrate his local Boys Club, the youth organization that preceded the Boys and Girls Club of America.
 As he turned into an avid reader, he slowly came to believe that change could only come if he actively participated in politics.
 So he volunteered to register voters and work on Maynard Jackson’s 1973 campaign to become Atlanta’s first Black mayor.
-He then became a law enforcement officer and attended the FBI’s National Academy, working with an agency that could not solve the bombing of his school years earlier.35
+He then became a law enforcement officer and attended the FBI’s National Academy, working with an agency that could not solve the bombing of his school years earlier.34[/vc_column_text][vc_column_text]“[The bombing] really brought about a level of fortitude in those that were fighting against segregation to fight even harder, to make sure and ensure that we was able to overcome those disparities that existed,” Walker recalls.35

 Additional research for this article was conducted by Georgia Tech students in Professor Michney’s Fall 2020 “Semester in the City” class, and Building Memories podcast intern Charles Cardot.
 Audio content prepared by Building Memories intern Amrithesh Paravath.